A Chain Rule for Strict Twice Epi-Differentiability and its Applications: Introduction

 \section{Introduction}

 Twice epi-differentiability of extended-real-valued functions, introduced by Rockafellar in \cite{r89}, is a geometric concept that provides approximation of epigraphs and so differs from the classical quadratic approximation, obtained from the classical second derivative of functions.
 Such a geometrical approximation opens the door to deal with important classes of extended-real-valued functions, appearing in optimization problems.
-Despite the fact this concept was introduced in the late 1980s, major progress has been achieved recently in \cite{ms20,mms0} in understanding its various properties.
-It has also been shown recently that it can be an important tool for conducting convergence analysis of important numerical algorithms including the Newton method \cite{ms21} and the augmented Lagrangian method \cite{hs,r22}.
-This paper aims to study a stronger version of this concept, called {\em strict twice epi-differentiability}, for an extended-real-valued function $\ph:\R^n\to \oR$, finite at $\ox\in \R^n$, that enjoys the composite representation
+Despite the fact that this concept was introduced in the late 1980s, major progress has been achieved recently in \cite{ms20,mms0} in understanding its various properties. { Note that this concept plays via the notion of the second subderivative an important role in obtaining second-order optimality conditions for different classes of optimization problems; see \cite{bm, ms20, mms0,rw}.} It has also been shown recently that it can be an important tool for conducting convergence analysis of important numerical algorithms including the Newton method \cite{ms21} and the augmented Lagrangian method \cite{hs,r22}. { } This paper aims to study a stronger version of this concept, called {\em strict twice epi-differentiability}, for an extended-real-valued function $\ph:\R^n\to \oR$, finite at $\ox\in \R^n$, that enjoys the composite representation